 Every year in America, 1.2 million students, or one every nine seconds, drop out of school and lose the path to a better future.
 On a local level, high school dropout rates for Asheville City Schools (4.8%) and Buncombe County Schools (4.65%) are slightly higher than North Carolina overall (4.27%).

-The Communities in Schools (CIS) Student Support Specialist program at Johnston, Estes, Claxton, Emma Elementary Schools and Eblen Intermediate School aims to change those statistics by empowering students to stay in school and achieve in life.
+The Children First/Communities in Schools (CIS) Student Support Specialist program at Johnston, Estes, Claxton, Emma Elementary Schools and Eblen Intermediate School aims to change those statistics by empowering students to stay in school and achieve in life.
 A school-based Student Support Specialist connects students and their families to critical community resources that are tailored to their needs.
 This Specialist also provides students with a one-on-one relationship with a caring adult; a safe place to learn and grow and a healthy start.
 They accomplish this by working with a site team (principal, counselor, social workers, and teachers) to develop a comprehensive site plan.
 The plan includes services that address identified school-wide needs, or build and reinforce student assets.
 It also identifies services for specific students with high needs.
 Using an evidence-based model of improving school Attendance, Behaviors, Coursework and offering opportunities for Parent engagement (ABC+P) ensures at-risk students stay in school and achieve in life.

 This combination of services ensures that students are getting the academic and personal support they need to stay in school and achieve in life.
 The Student Support Specialist provides holistic services within the school day and in the community to both the child and his or her family.

 Here is just one example of what this means: